 History, tourist information, and nearby accommodation

-The fort was finished in 1769, but never had to fulfill its primary role of defense against Jacobites, for no further risings took place.
-However, the main layout of the fort and its historic barracks remained amost unaltered, and now, centuries later, they provide a fascinating glimpse in Georgian military life and attitudes.
+The fort was finished in 1769 but never had to fulfil its primary role of defence against Jacobites, for no further risings took place.
+However, the main layout of the fort and its historic barracks remained almost unaltered, and now, centuries later, they provide a fascinating glimpse into Georgian military life and attitudes.

 But this is not a dry museum; Fort George is still a fully functioning military barracks.
 It is thus the only Historic Scotland property still fulfilling its original purpose.

 Highlights of Fort George include the artillery fortifications facing inland; these have been called the finest in Britain.
 Within the fort is the Regimental Museum of the Highlanders (Seaforths & Camerons).
 On display in the cavernous Grand Magazine is the Seafield Collection of 18th-century armaments and military equipment.

 There are displays in the old barracks to show what life was like for soldiers over the past several centuries.
 Another highlight is the garrison chapel, probably built to a design by famed Georgian architect Robert Adam.